 - Single Hollow cones

 - Single Turbo FloodJets alternating forward and backwards

-- Ground speed did not appear to impact overall coverage.
+- Travel speed did not appear to impact overall coverage.

 - Spraying higher volumes improved coverage.

 - Lowering the boom improved coverage.

 - Coverage from conventional flat fans and TwinJets gave ~15-18% coverage and 22-26 mg of copper was deposited per m2, but alternating Turbo FloodJets gave ~29% coverage and deposited ~37 mg copper per m2.